Cecilapp/PHPoole/README.md

 PHPoole::create(
     './', // The source directory
-    null, // The destination directory
-    [     // Options array
+    null, // The destination directory (the same as source) [     // Options array
         'site' => [
             'title'   => "My website",             // The Site title